troxel/webpanel/README.md

 Cert generation happens in the ./cert directory.
-After a fresh install run these two command line scripts in the ./cert directory to generate a Certificate Authority (CA) cert and server cert
+After a fresh install run these two command line scripts in the ./cert directory to generate a Certificate Authority (CA) cert and server cert:

-cd ./cert
+>cd ./cert
-./create_CA_cert.py
+>./create_CA_cert.py
-./create_server_cert.py
+>./create_server_cert.py

 Edit the Certificate Authority ini file (opensslCA.ini) for custom parameters if desired before running create_CA_cert.py.
-After running these two scripts the following files should be created
+After running these two scripts the following files should be created:

-webpanelCA.crt
+* webpanelCA.crt
-webpanelCA.key
+* webpanelCA.key
-webpanel.crt
+* webpanel.crt
-webpanel.csr
+* webpanel.csr
-webpanel.key
+* webpanel.key

-After creating these files reboot (or systemctl restart nginx) to restart nginx which requires the webpanel.crt and webpanel.key files.
+After creating these files reboot (or systemctl restart nginx) to restart nginx which requires the webpanel.crt and webpanel.key files as specified in the webpanel nginx conf file.

 This CA cert is downloadable on the sslcert page.
 Install this cert in the trusted certificate store of the client system to complete ssl setup